-Impairment of property, plant and equipments, right-of-use assets and intangible asset other than goodwill (see the accounting policy in respect of goodwill above)
+Impairment of property, plant and equipments, and right-of-use assets other than goodwill (see the accounting policy in respect of goodwill above)

-At the end of the reporting period, the Group reviews the carrying amounts of its property, plant and equipment, right-of-use assets and intangible asset with finite useful live to determine whether there is any indication that these assets have suffered an impairment loss.
+At the end of the reporting period, the Group reviews the carrying amounts of its property, plant and equipment, and right-of-use assets with finite useful live to determine whether there is any indication that these assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.

-The recoverable amount of property, plant and equipment, right-of-use assets and intangible assets are estimated individually.
+The recoverable amount of property, plant and equipment, and right-of-use assets are estimated individually.
 When it is not possible to estimate the recoverable amount individually, the Group estimates the recoverable amount of the CGU to which the asset belongs.